 - The eNB broadcasts in SIB the support of "CIoT CP solution" (which the UE would then provide to NAS), "CIoT UP solution" and the "Attach without PDN" (which the UE would provide to NAS).
 RAN2 also assumes that these indications should be signalled per PLMN and would like to ask CT1 to confirm whether this is correct.

 - Non-NB-IOT UEs continue to use the existing legacy RRC establishment causes.

 Discussion:

-No Ct4 action.
+There is no CT4 action.